 - Certificate of Good Standing, if business is older than one year

 - Register of Members, Officers and Directors, certified by the registered office or a Notary Public

 - The identity of each ultimate beneficial owner, director and signatory; this must be supported by a certified copy of their passports and proof of residential address

 - If the business is conducted within the Cayman Islands, a copy of the current Trade and Business licence and/or relevant operational licence will be required

 - Professional reference from an accounting or law firm and a professional reference from a bank that indicates a good relationship of over three years

 - Nature and dollar volume of anticipated transactions, including source of funding of initial and subsequent deposits.
-This can be provided from a copy of the Business Plan if the company is new or latest Financial Statements if the company is already operating
+This can be provided from a copy of the Business Plan if the company is new or latest Financial Statements if the company is operational

-- All directors, members and signatories to supply all information needed for a personal bank account, including certified copy of partnership agreement.
+- All directors, members and signatories to supply all relevant information for a personal bank account, including a certified copy of the partnership agreement.